mouchetm/kubezico/README.md

 ![logs](./pictures/logs.png)

-You can download it from github (in the releases tab).
+You can download it from github (in the releases tab) : https://github.com/mouchetm/kubezico/releases

+As I am not an apple certified developer you will have to do this to be able to launch the app : https://support.apple.com/en-gb/guide/mac-help/mh40616/mac

 ## Running locally